sweechew91/SMU-MSDS-6306/MSDS Homework/README.md

 A directory to store the files for MSDS 6306 Unit 4 homework assignment

-## More information on the individual files
+## More Information on the Individual Files

 "Assignment04.pdf" - Unit 4 assignment questions assigned by Professor John Santerre